 Ghana has many natural resources, giving it a much higher per capita output than the poorer countries in West Africa.
 However, it is still dependent on trade and international assistance.

-During colonial times, Ghana was best known for its gold and today is still a top producer of the world's gold.
+During colonial times, Ghana was best known for its gold and it still is today.
 The country also exports diamonds, cocoa, timber, electricity, bauxite and manganese.

 In 2007, an oil field was discovered offshore and oil exploration continues along with the production of oil.